go-jira/jira/README.md

         --noedit             Disable opening the editor
     -m, --comment=COMMENT    Comment message for issue

+  epic create [<flags>]
+    Create Epic

+    -b, --browse                 Open issue(s) in browser after operation --editor=EDITOR          Editor to use
+    -t, --template=TEMPLATE      Template to use for output --noedit                 Disable opening the editor
+    -p, --project=PROJECT        project to create epic in -n, --epic-name=EPIC-NAME    Epic Name
+    -m, --comment=COMMENT        Comment message for epic
+    -o, --override=OVERRIDE ...
+Set epic property
+        --saveFile=SAVEFILE      Write epic as yaml to file

+  epic list [<flags>] <EPIC>
+    Prints list of issues for an epic with optional search criteria

+    -t, --template=TEMPLATE        Template to use for output --gjq=GJQ                  GJSON Query to filter output, see https://goo.gl/iaYwJ5 -a, --assignee=ASSIGNEE        User assigned the issue
+    -c, --component=COMPONENT      Component to search for
+    -i, --issuetype=ISSUETYPE      Issue type to search for -l, --limit=LIMIT              Maximum number of results to return in search -p, --project=PROJECT          Project to search for
+    -n, --named-query=NAMED-QUERY  The name of a query in the `queries` configuration -q, --query=QUERY              Jira Query Language (JQL) expression for the search -f, --queryfields=QUERYFIELDS  Fields that are used in "list" template -r, --reporter=REPORTER        Reporter to search for
+    -S, --status=STATUS            Filter on issue status
+    -s, --sort=SORT                Sort order to return
+    -w, --watcher=WATCHER          Watcher to search for

+  epic add <EPIC> <ISSUE>...
+    Add issues to Epic

+  epic remove <ISSUE>...
+    Remove issues from Epic

   worklog list [<flags>] <ISSUE>
     Prints the worklog data for given issue

-    -b, --browse             Open issue(s) in browser after operation -t, --template=TEMPLATE  Template to use for output
+    -b, --browse             Open issue(s) in browser after operation -t, --template=TEMPLATE  Template to use for output --gjq=GJQ            GJSON Query to filter output, see https://goo.gl/iaYwJ5

   worklog add [<flags>] <ISSUE>
     Add a worklog to an issue